Dr. Tim Sceggel (2016-Present)

 Charles Anderson (1964-68)

 Charles "Chuck" Anderson was the first Athletic Director in Covenant athletics history.
 Shortly after the college relocated to Lookout Mountain from St. Louis, Mo., Anderson was deemed the head of the athletic department.
 Under his guidance as AD, Covenant's athletic department saw more structure as intercollegiate athletic programs began to flourish.
-Anderson coached teams in basketball, cross country, and soccer during part of his tenure as well.
+Anderson coached teams in basketball, baseball, cross country, and soccer during part of his tenure as well.

 In addition to his role in athletics, Anderson was a key figure for the campus as a whole in the early part of Covenant's existence.
 He taught biblical studies and other subjects at the college until his retirement in 1993.
 Anderson was known as a true mentor to students, and is remembered in particular for bringing the conceptualizations of the "Christ & Culture" course to Covenant.